 Within a half-hour, your child will wake up.
 When you join your child, don’t be alarmed if he or she is upset.
-Anesthesia may reduce self-control, causing some children to cry or scream.
+Anesthesia may reduce self-control.
+This causes some children to cry or scream.

 Once your child is calm enough to sit up and drink fluids, he or she can go home.

-At home, be sure to give your child any eardrops or other medicine as directed by his or her healthcare provider.
+At home, be sure to give your child any eardrops or other medicine as directed by the healthcare provider.